Introduction Ukrainian Piano Composers

 Sergei Prokofiev was born in 1891 in Sontsovka, Donetsk Oblast, which is now Ukraine.
 He came from a family of former serfs who had been owned by the Sheremetev family.
 Prokofiev is one of the great genius Russian composers born in today’s Ukraine.
 And that is where his connection with Ukrainian music ends.

 He followed his music education in Moscow, where he received his first composition lessons from Reinhold Glière.
-Later his mother took him to Sint Petersburg Conservatory, where Glazunov recognized his exceptional talent and invited the very young Prokofiev to study at the conservatory.
-Here he studied, among others, with Anatoly Lyadov and Rimsky-Korsakov.
+Later, his mother took him to the Sint Petersburg Conservatory, where Glazunov recognized his exceptional talent and invited the very young Prokofiev to study at the conservatory.
+Here, he studied, among others, with Anatoly Lyadov and Rimsky-Korsakov.

 Pylyp Kozytsky (1893–1960)